christophenoel/argo-workflows/docs/design/sw_design.md

 To ensure a container is executed on a Kubernetes node with a specific hardware configuration, a nodeSelector can be defined both in the workflowSpecification or Workflow Template.
 The node selector should reference labels matching the labels defined on the desired node.
 On the other hand, Kubernetes nodes with specific hardware must use labels to advertise those specificities and leverage nodeSelector capabilities( see: https://argo-workflows.readthedocs.io/en/stable/fields/#template)

 - **Error Handling and Retry Logic**: Argo Workflow provides built-in mechanisms for error recovery and task retries.
- This mechanism is called the 'retryStrategy' and can be defined in Workflow specification.
-The strategy is used to decide in which case a step is retried.
-In addition to the retry decision, it is possible to configure a 'backoff' mechanism in order to delay the retry and thus avoid retrying too soon or too frequently. https://argo-workflows.readthedocs.io/en/stable/retries/

 - **Monitoring**: Argo produces metrics that provide information on the controller's status.
 As those metrics follow the same format as required by prometheus, those can be integrated with Prometheus.
   Two types of metrics are emitted by Argo: